 When we got to the museum, the kids ran around the parking lot and put the notes on people’s windshields.
 They were so excited about it and had a lot of fun!
 You could use sticky notes for this to make it extra easy!

 Another idea in the book was to give someone a book you love.
 My son wrote a note on the book telling whoever found it that they could keep it, read it, and pass it along in the same way.
 He left it somewhere in the children’s museum.
 I love that he was being generous with something he really liked.

 This book is packed full of fun small acts of kindness like these ones!
-We are having a great time doing acts of kindness for our friends, family, and strangers.
+We are having a great time doing kind things for our friends, the neighborhood, family, and strangers.
 I love having new ideas of how to serve others in a simple way.

 Sometimes kids may be afraid to do something nice for a stranger, so be sure to be there to make them feel safe and secure.
 Or maybe you can be an example to them by showing them how these things are done first.
 Do these acts of kindness right along side your kids!

 Another book we found that we enjoy is called 101 Small Ways to Change the World by Aubre Andrus.
 This book is packed with fun ways you can show kindness to others.

 We also love the website Just Serve that gives you service opportunities that you can find in your area, or online.

 50+ Random Acts of Kindness Ideas That Kids Can Do:

 - Bake cookies or fresh bread for a neighbor or friend.